navchetan-awasthi/Mini-COVIDNet/README.md

 Mobile network based models are proposed for making smalle models for COVID-19 detection and compared with state of the art techniques for ultrasound imaging.
-We compared our models with other state of the aret techniques such as POCOVID-Net and comapred our models in terms of size, number of parameters as well as the various figures of merit.
+We compared our models with other state of the art techniques such as POCOVID-Net and comapred our models in terms of size, number of parameters as well as the various figures of merit.

 ## Contributors :